RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/bnbchain/DEPLOY_CONTRACT.md

 # 🏁 Conclusion

 Truffle is only one of several different ways to deploy smart contracts on BNB Smart Chain.
-It is also possible to use the Ethereum [Remix IDE](https://remix.ethereum.org), or another smart contract development tool called [HardHat](https://hardhat.org).
+It is also rssible to use the Ethereum [Remix IDE](https://remix.ethereum.org), or another smart contract development tool called [HardHat](https://hardhat.org).
 Now that we have a deployed and functioning smart contract on BNB Smart Chain, let's interact with it!